Moving To Germany in 2023 [19-Step How-To English Guide]

 Graduates and skilled professionals from a Non-EU country may qualify for the Blue Card, your quick entrance to Germany and the EU and your work permit for up to four years.

-If your plan is to find a job once in Germany or if you are a freelancer, your best option of securing that health insurance for your visa is with expat insurance.
-It is temporary health insurance for the time you are looking for employment or until you have decided which health insurer to choose full-time.
+If your plan is to find a job once in Germany or if you are a freelancer, your best option for securing health insurance for your visa is with expat insurance.
+It is temporary health insurance that covers you while you’re looking for a job.

 Feather - Health Insurance